vmware/vic-product/docs/user_doc/vic_vsphere_admin/access_h5_ui.md

 1. Log in to the HTML5 vSphere Client and click the **vSphere Client** logo in the top left corner.
 2. Under Inventories, click **vSphere Integrated Containers**.

-    The vSphere Integrated Containers view presents the number of VCHs and container VMs that you have deployed.
+    The vSphere Integrated Containers view presents the number of VCHs and container VMs that you have deployed to this vCenter Server instance.

 3. Click **vSphere Integrated Containers** in the main panel and select the **Summary** tab.